IolandaNeto/IolandaNeto/README.md

 # About me 👋

-- ✨ I’m currently working on my first steps here
+- 🚀 Systems Analysis and Development Student | Estudante de Análise e Desenvolvimento de Sistemas
 - 🌱 Learning C Language and Logic
-- 🚀 Systems Analysis and Development Student | Estudante de Análise e Desenvolvimento de Sistemas
 - 👯 I’m looking to collaborate on beginner-friendly open-source projects
 - 📫 How to reach me: Instagram - neto_iolanda
 - 😄 Pronouns: She / Her